tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0-coord-radial/index.md

 ## Text annotations

-A grievance we noticed about polar coordinates, is that it was cumbersome to rotate text annotations along with the `theta` coordinate.
+A common grievance with about polar coordinates is that it was cumbersome to rotate text annotations along with the `theta` coordinate.
 Calculating the correct angles for labels is pretty involved and usually changes from plot to plot depending on how many items need to be displayed.
 To remove some of this hassle [`coord_radial()`](https://ggplot2.tidyverse.org/reference/coord_polar.html) has a `rotate_angle` switch, that will line up the text's `angle` aesthetic with the theta coordinate.
 For text angles of 0 degrees, this will place text in a tangent orientation to the circle and for angles of 90 degrees, this places text along the radius, as in the plot below.

 <div class="highlight">